kriseax/MSAMajor2023/demo_code/OOP/classes.md

 - update_credit_hours: 1 pararmeter for additional hours.
 This method will update credit hours by adding aditional_hours to the students credit hours.
 - print_student_data: Print all student data

-### Create Student Generator Class to test your code
+### Create Student Generator Program to test your code
 - Create 2 instances of Student
 - Place in a list
 - Print each students data